 From Harford County government:

-Represented by the color purple, National Recovery Month shines a light on recovery and raises awareness and understanding of mental health and substance use disorders.
+Represented by the color purple, National Recovery Month shines a light on outpatient drug addiction treatment and raises awareness and understanding of mental health and substance use disorders.
 Harford County will join voices nationwide this September to recognize Recovery Month with purple lights on buildings countywide and a series of free events for citizens of all ages.
 Presentations will include a national expert on addiction biology from Harvard Medical School, and a riveting story of recovery from a former NBA basketball player.

 To help raise awareness, the Harford County Health Department, in partnership with the Town of Bel Air, delivered purple stringed lights to businesses on Main Street and encouraged them to hang the lights in their windows for the month of September.
 Other participants include the Harford County Sheriff’s Office headquarters and precincts, the Harford County Public Schools A. A. Roberty Building, and University of Maryland Upper Chesapeake Health.
 The municipalities of Aberdeen and Havre de Grace have also been invited to join the effort.